-- 01. Responsibilities.
-The directing physician accepts full responsibility for the acts and athletic training services provided by the athletic trainer and oversees the practice of athletic training of the athletic trainer, and for the supervision of such acts which include, but are not limited to:

-(3-28-23) - a.
-An on-site visit at least semiannually to personally observe the quality of athletic training services provided; and (3-28-23) - b.
+a01.
+Responsibilities.
+The directing physician accepts full responsibility for the acts and athletic training services provided by the athletic trainer and oversees the practice of athletic training of the athletic trainer, and for the supervision of such acts which include, but are not limited to: (3-28-23) ia.
+An on-site visit at least semiannually to personally observe the quality of athletic training services (3-28-23) iib.
 Recording of a periodic review of a representative sample of the records, including, but not limited to, records made from the past six (6) months of the review to evaluate the athletic training services that were provided.
-(3-28-23) - O2.
+(3-28-23) b02.
 Scope of Practice.
+The directing physician must ensure the scope of practice of the athletic Section 000 Page 6 Commented [RS36]: Create a clear exemption for maintaining Board Certification and participating in Residencies or Fellowships.
+Should there be an exemption for authoring scholarly articles?

-The directing physician must ensure the scope of practice of the athletic trainer, as set forth in IDAPA 24.33.05, and Section 54-3903, Idaho Code, will be limited to and consistent with the scope of practice of the directing physician and exclude any independent practice of athletic training by an athletic trainer.
+Commented [MC37R36]: The Board supported this language 5/9/2024 Commented [RS38]: The Board's disciplinary authority under I.C.
+54-1806A allows broader options for noncompliance.
+I.C.
+54-1814(10) makes inability to maintain licensure grounds for discipline.
+Commented [MC39]: Board unstruck at 2/8/2024 (7-1-24) trainer, as set forth in IDAPA 24.33.05, and Section 54-3903, Idaho Code, will be limited to and consistent with the scope of practice of the directing physician and exclude any independent practice of athletic training by an athletic trainer.
+(3-28-23) c03.

-(3-28-23) - O3.
 Directing Responsibility.
 The responsibilities and duties of a directing physician may not be transferred to a business entity, professional corporation, or partnership, nor may they be assigned to another physician without prior notification and Board approval.
-(3-28-23) - 04.
+(3-28-23) d04.
 Available Supervision.
 The directing physician will oversee the activities of the athletic trainer and must be available either in person or by telephone to supervise, direct, and counsel the athletic trainer.
 The scope and nature of the direction of the athletic trainer will be outlined in an athletic training service plan or protocol, as set forth in IDAPA 24.33.05.
-(3-28-23) - 05.
+(3-28-23) e05.
 Disclosure.
 It is the responsibility of each directing physician to ensure that each athlete who receives athletic training services is aware of the fact that said person is not a licensed physician.
-(3-28-23)

-162. DUTIES OF COLLABORATING PHYSICIANS.
+(3-28-23) 1603.
+DUTIES OF SUPERVISING PHYSICIANS OF INTERNS AND RESIDENTS.